Azure/azure-sdk/eng/github-support-process.md

 ## Feedback

-We're always looking for ways to improve this process, so please feel free to leave us any feedback and/or suggestion here or in any of the repositories above!
+We're always looking for ways to improve this process, so please feel free to leave us any feedback and/or suggestion in any of the repositories above!